LarkinPetrelles/LarkinPetrelles/README.md

 - Automate VM provisioning and configurations using tools like Ansible.
 - Explore intrusion detection systems (IDS) and monitoring tools like Snort or ELK Stack.
 - Expand homelab to include Linux-based systems for cross-platform management and log review.
+- Simulate advanced attack chains with custom payloads and C2 frameworks in red team labs.
+- Deepen exploitation techniques and integrate reporting automation for red team operations.

 ---